AntonTheDev/JSONModelKit/documentation/custom_transforms.md

-##Example - Custom Transformations
+## Example - Custom Transformations

-To perform transformations of a single or multiple values, US2MapperKit provides the ability to map multiple values from a dictionary response, and process them using the `US2TransformerProtocol`.
+To perform transformations of a single or multiple values, JSONModelKit provides the ability to map multiple values from a dictionary response, and process them using the `US2TransformerProtocol`.
 Currently all transformed output properties must be optional, and the script will error out with a description in the build log.

 ```
-public protocol US2TransformerProtocol {
+public protocol JMTransformerProtocol {
-    func transformValues(inputValues : Dictionary<String, Any>?) -> Any?
+    func transformValues(_ inputValues : Dictionary<String, Any>?) -> Any?
 }
 ```